XamarinUniversity/build2018-labs/lab2/README.md

 ### Implement GetDetailCountAsync

-1. Use the same basic query you created for `GetDetailsAsync`, except add a test to your `Where` clause to exclude root messages so we only see the children (`IsRoot == false`).
+1. Use the same basic query you created for `GetDetailsAsync`, except add a test to the `Where` clause to exclude root messages so the result only contains the children (`IsRoot == false`).

 2. Before calling `ToEnumerableAsync`, add a call to `IncludeTotalCount` into the fluent calls - this will return the total count of matching objects.

 3. Call `ToEnumerableAsync` and cast the result to `IQueryResultEnumerable<CircleMessage>` - this has a `TotalCount` property you can return from the method.

-4. An optimization you can make here is to append `ConfigureAwait(false)` to the fluent calls so we reuse the worker thread vs. coming back to the UI thread on the `await` call.
+4. An optimization you can make here is to append `ConfigureAwait(false)` to the fluent calls so it stays on the worker thread vs. coming back to the UI thread on the `await` call.
 This is optional but shown below.

 ```csharp
 public async Task<long> GetDetailCountAsync(string id)